python/devguide/tracker.rst

 If the problem you're reporting is not already in the `issue tracker`_, you need to log in by entering your user and password in the form on the left.
-If you don't already have a tracker account, select the "Register" link or, if you use OpenID, one of the OpenID provider logos in the sidebar.
+If you don't already have a tracker account, select the "Register" link or, if you use `OpenID <http://openid.net>`_, one of the OpenID provider logos in the sidebar.

 It is not possible to submit a bug report anonymously.